gaehlerm/SoftwareEngineering/README.md

 # 6. Levels of abstraction

-// somehow I'm not happy with this chapter.
-The real world example and the programming example are fine.
-But the rest is ... not up to the point.
-Should I just remove the rest?

 "You can solve every problem with another level of indirection." – Andrew Konig

 "Except for the problem of too many levels of indirection." – my hero